-We got about 8 inches of snow overnight and it was still coming down when I left for work this morning.
+We got about eight inches of snow overnight and it was still coming down when I left for work this morning.
 When a large snowfall occurs, I usually alter my route to work to take advantage of cleaner sidewalks, but something about Park Avenue has always bugged me.

 Here in NYC, all buildings are responsible for clearing the snow from their sidewalk when it snows.
 The larger the apartment building is, and the more well off the residents are, the better the snow removal is.
 For example, a small 4-story walk-up building with 12 apartments is going to wait until the superintendent gets around to it, while a large block-long condo building is going to have their 24-hour maintenance staff shovel once an hour with an electric shovel.
 This is why on days like today, I head to Park Avenue as quickly as possible to walk on their clean, and wide, sidewalks.